PhD

 If you currently do not have an MS degree, we encourage you to first apply for the MS program and then apply for the PhD towards the end of your MS degree.
 Those with MS degrees in IP&T are much more competitive for advanced study.

-• Once your application is submitted, you will receive an email from your proposed/desired advisor requesting a 15-minute interview (either in-person or over Zoom).
+- Once your application is submitted, you may receive an email from your proposed/desired advisor requesting a 15-minute interview (either in-person or over Zoom).
 The two of you will agree on a time and date.

 Program Requirements